Botanical Name: Nerium oleander

 You'll find oleander plants for sale in nurseries and online flower delivery sites in spring and summer.
 Dwarf varieties are best for growing indoors.
 'Petite Pink' is a compact dwarf oleander variety and a prolific bloomer.
 'Petite Salmon' is another dwarf variety with salmon-pink flowers.

 Prune your plant.
 Pruning oleander will force the stems to branch out, giving you a much more rounded and attractive plant.
-Don't be afraid to prune large plants back hard in fall, after flowering.
+Don't be afraid to prune large plants back hard in fall, after it stops flowering.

 Yearly pruning will promote vigorous new growth as well as the overall health of your plant.
 Oleander produces flowers at the end of new stem tips, so you'll get more flowers, too.